vimeo/carbon-tagger/README.md

 # internal metrics

-are in proto2 format and are also tracked in ES automatically.
+are in proto2 format and are submitted to a carbon endpoint (typically your relay) they are also available on the http address at /debug/vars2

 # performance